-In September 2006, the SEC staff released Staff Accounting Bulletin No. 108, "Considering the Effects of Prior Year Misstatements When Quantifying Misstatements in Current Year Financial Statements" ("SAB 108").
+In September 2006, the SEC released SAB 108.
 SAB 108 was issued in order to eliminate the diversity of practice surrounding how public companies quantify financial statement misstatements.
 Traditionally, there have been two widely-recognized methods for quantifying the effects of financial statement misstatements: the "roll-over" method and the "iron curtain" method.
 The roll-over method focuses primarily on the impact of a misstatement on the income statement, including the reversing effect of prior year misstatements, but its use can lead to the accumulation of misstatements in the balance sheet.
 The iron curtain method focuses primarily on the effect of correcting the periodend balance sheet with less emphasis on the reversing effects of prior year errors on the income statement.
 The Company previously used the roll-over method for quantifying identified financial statement misstatements.